UrbanGISer/SpatialDataLab/KNIME Geospatial Analytics/Readme.md

 This workflow is the prototype of KNIME Python-based Geospatial Extension, which contains three nodes in Open Datasets Category.
 User can easily get US TIGER/Line Data ( Base map of Census Block, Block Group, Tract and County in 2010 and 2020) , US 2020 Census data( Population) and American Community Survey (ACS) 5-years data.
 The ACS-5 helps local officials, community leaders, and businesses understand the changes taking place in their communities.
-It is the premier source for detailed population and housing information about our nation.
+It is the premier source for detailed population and housing information about US.

 Requirements